argonautproject/scheduling/pages/index.md

    - Patient searches for available appointment times for a service or procedure through an organization's on-line service ("patient portal") or a third-party application.
       - Includes scenarios when patient is a new patient ("open-scheduling" through a third party application) or an existing patient (patient portal or third-party application).
-      - Only those procedures/specialties/services based on the following "simple" inputs will be available:
+      - Only those procedures/specialties/services based on the following inputs will be available:
          - practitioner
          - available times
          - location